iiroki/user-auth-project/README.md

 API endpoints that require authorization perform role authorization checks by default for every method.
 For example, `UserController` uses `[Authorize(Roles = UserRole.User)]` annotation to perform role check for every possible method.
 This means that you have to specifically state the methods that do not require authorization with `[AllowAnonymous]` annotation (OWASP: Deny by Default).

+Only users with admin role/privileges can change roles of another user.

 ### User information management
 Users can only update their own information, which means that updating/deleting other's information is prevented.
 This is done by checking that the requested user ID matches the ID in the provided access token.

-### User role management
-TODO: Admins can change user roles...

 ### File uploads
 TODO: Upload files using secure principles (e.g. generate random file names)...